 Out Of This World

-At 9 am, we turned a corner to be faced with the glacier lake and huge icebergs.
+At 9 am, we turned a corner to face the glacier lake and huge icebergs.
 Luckily there was no one else around by then.
 I won’t document the profanity I declared loudly on seeing such an out-of-this-world sight.

 Like many of the glaciers in the Southern Alps, Hooker Glacier is rapidly melting.
 The current glacier lake only started to form in the 1970s, left behind as Hooker Glacier retreated.
 The glacier lake is projected to grow even larger as the terminus retreats until it reaches the glacier bed about 4 km upstream from the current terminus.
 So don’t delay.
 Make visiting this place a priority on your itinerary if you’re ever fortunate enough to travel the South Island.